CoffeESIME/devops-upskill-frh/lab-2/README.md

 ## How to Use

 - `OneByOne.sh`: This script accepts a command-line argument to either start or stop the containers.
 To start the containers, run `./OneByOne.sh start`.
 To stop the containers, run `./OneByOne.sh stop`.
 If want to use the docker-compose use `./OneByOne.sh compose` and `./OneByOne.sh decompose` instead.

 Before running these scripts, make sure to give them execute permissions with `chmod +x OneByOne.sh`

+Once you enter to the app, in the port 8080, you can add a user in localhost:8080/login, after adding a user, the page will redirect to localhost:8080/ where you will see the user data in the page